fbpx

 • You took medication that gave you a rare, unforeseeable side effect of intoxication/delusion

 One can also defend themselves by trying to establish that they were not in a public place at the time of intoxication.
 This is a very grey area with different rules depending on the state you live in.
-If you were charged with public intoxication on the premises of you or a friend’s property, this may be a defense worth looking into.
+If authorities charged you with public intoxication on your property or a friend’s property, you may want to consider this defense

 Lastly, you can establish that your intoxication was not extreme enough to have warranted a violation of public intoxication laws.
-Being under the influence in public alone, or being “buzzed,” is not a crime.
-If you can establish that you were not so intoxicated that you couldn’t care for yourself or others, and that you did not obstruct sidewalks, roads, or other public entities, then you would not be able to be charged with public intoxication.
+Being under the influence in public or being ‘buzzed’ does not count as a crime.
+You can prove that you were not intoxicated to the point where you couldn’t care for yourself or others.
+If you can show that you did not obstruct sidewalks, roads, or other public areas, authorities cannot charge you.

 Are you in need of additional information regarding public intoxication laws in California?
 Feel free to give KAASS Law a call anytime at (310) 943-1171 in order to speak with our legal team.